 Different customers expect different things from a website.
 Are you capable of meeting the demand of your customers for your product or service on a long-term basis all year round in your online store?

 According to this article, as many as 31% of consumers are likely to spend 31% more on products and services from businesses with excellent reviews, while negative reviews can drive away 22% of customers.

 The same article also notes that as many as 80% of American shoppers say that shipping price and speed are very or extremely influential in determining where they shop.
 And a whopping 85% of customers trust online reviews as much as they trust personal recommendations.

 If you intend to sell physical products, then you need to give serious thought to this.
 There’s no point having an e-commerce website if you cannot meet the demand of customers for your product or service.

 Besides the above, if you want your online store to thrive, you will need to consider such things as search engine optimisation (SEO), Pay per Click advertising (PPC) and social media marketing (SMM).

 Online business and online shopping is very competitive.
 If we do not find your website on search engines as Google customers will probably flock to your competitors to do their online shopping.

-You will also need to find pay per click sites in Nigeria where you can advertise your website
+You will also need to find pay per click sites where you can advertise your website

 What you must know about online shopping is that customers like to do their online shopping at e-commerce websites that are popular on Google and social media networks.